Explore

 California Watch: Minor Tremors at The Geysers

 While South Carolina deals with its mystery, California remains the most consistently monitored state in the U.S. On March 16, a magnitude 2.2 earthquake was reported near The Geysers, a well-known geothermal field in Northern California.
-While a 2.2 magnitude tremor is rarely felt by humans and typically causes no damage, it is part of a larger pattern of micro-earthquakes that occur in volcanic or geothermal areas.
+A magnitude 2.2 earthquake was reported near The Geysers in California.
+Small earthquakes are common in geothermal regions and are closely monitored by the USGS.

 The Geysers is the world's largest geothermal field, and the constant movement of steam and water deep underground can trigger small seismic events.
 For the USGS, monitoring these micro-quakes is essential for understanding the underlying pressure systems and ensuring that larger, more dangerous shifts are not imminent.
 In California, the philosophy is one of constant vigilance; every small tremor is a data point that helps refine early warning systems like ShakeAlert.